usetheforcegauge/forceguider/README.md

 This software is provided as Freeware.
-Please see the license for full terms, conditions and details of usage.
+Please see the license for full terms and conditions of usage.